attack-monkey/Lean-Functional-Typescript/README.md

 In **lean** there is a preference towards piping functions together rather than chaining methods.
 The reason is because methods generally come from class + method syntax rather than function syntax.

-In saying that, their are already functional libraries out there that use chaining rather than piping, and even a mix of both chaining and piping.
+In saying that, there are already functional libraries out there that use chaining rather than piping, and even a mix of both chaining and piping.

 It is common to see functional libraries that use syntax like the following...